DataChefHQ/THA_viswaraj-ramji/README.md

     - First import timestamp: `current`
     - Next import timestamp: `current + 15m`
     - Following import timestamp: `new current + 15m`
+- But all imports happens when the applications starts just the timestamp changes for each data with 15 mins increment.

 ## Database Indexing